operfetti/oliviaperfetti-repository/ClimateAction.md

 ## My critique

 I evaluated the visualization using Stephen Few's Data Visualization Effectiveness Profile (Perceptual Edge, 2017).
 Few recommends using seven criteria:
 Is it informative?
- • Usefulness
- • Completeness
- • Perceptibility
- • Truthfulness
- • Intuitiveness

-Is it emotive?
+(Usefulness, Completeness, Perceptibility, Truthfulness, Intuitiveness) Is it emotive?
+(Aesthetics, Engagement)
- • Aesthetics
- • Engagement

  Here were some of my initial thoughts: